Siege of Owerri

-The siege of Owerri, (October 15, 1968 – April 25, 1969), was a military conflict between Nigerian and Biafran forces.
+The siege of Owerri (15 October 1968 – 25 April 1969) was a battle between Nigerian and Biafran forces in the Nigerian Civil War.
 The capture was a major victory for the Biafrans because the victory opened up telephone lines, enhanced road telecommunications, and showed that with stiff resistance, Biafra could defeat Nigerian forces.

 Prelude

 In July 1968, commander of the 3rd Marine Commando (3MCDO), Colonel Benjamin Adekunle began making plans for an invasion of Aba, Owerri, and Umuahia in a military operation he nicknamed Operation OAU.
 Adekunle stated that he would be able to capture all three cities in two weeks.
 Adekunle's strategy was to surround a city and starve it into submission before attacking its weakened defenders.
-After 12 days of violent fighting in Aba, the 3MCDO managed to capture the city on September 14, followed by Owerri on September 16.
+After 12 days of fierce fighting in Aba, the 3MCDO managed to capture the city on 14 September, followed by Owerri on 16 September.
 When the 3MCDO was pushed back at Umuahia, the Nigerians retreated to Owerri, where they set up defenses in and around the city.
-The Biafrans made their way down the Aba-Umuahia road and managed to capture the entire road along with Aba on October 15.
+The Biafrans made their way down the Aba-Umuahia road and managed to capture the entire road along with Aba on 15 October.